 Welcome!

 We are an American Orthodox parish in the Diocese of the West of the Orthodox Church in America (OCA) and our services are entirely in English.
-A growing Christian community of people from various ethnic and social backgrounds, we share a common commitment to our Lord Jesus Christ, to each other and to the Apostolic Faith.
+A growing Christian community of people from various backgrounds, we share a common commitment to our Lord Jesus Christ, to each other and to the Apostolic Faith.
 Most of us are Orthodox converts, and we warmly welcome families, couples and all those looking for a deeper experience of the salvation offered in Christ.
 Is there a meeting of Heaven and earth?
 Come and see.

 We're growing and we're building.
 Watch for the new cross on the top of our building, and our new sign.
 Coming soon.